yujunz/postgres-operator/docs/user.md

 The PostgreSQL volume is shared with sidecars and is mounted at `/home/postgres/pgdata`.

-**Note**: By default, the creation of sidecar containers is disabled.
-They will not get created - even when specified in the manifest - unless the `enable_sidecars` option is set to `true`.
+**Note**: The operator will not launch a cluster if sidecar containers are specified but globally disabled in the configuration.
+The `enable_sidecars` option must be set to `true`.

 ## InitContainers Support